haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 Screens use this to simulate continuous motion: if different images are displayed very quickly, our eyes don't distinguish each picture individually.
-Some screens even emit a single line of pixels at a time or even a single pixel at a time.
+Some screens even emit a single line of pixels at a time or a single pixel at a time, or alternate between even and odd lines for each frame.

 Summary